Becoming a Deliberately Developmental Organization

 Raj: The biggest challenges were the speed of the change, the rapidly evolving situation (sometimes regulations changed several times a day) and aligning our operational procedures globally while still following a broad variety of different local regulations and guidelines.
 In addition to that, we also had to focus on managing the safety of client sites (on their premises) and making sure their employees and consumers were safe.

 we developed a systematic approach to helping clients resume, adapt and thrive, taking learnings from our experience at the outbreak of the pandemic

 To respond to these challenges, we developed a systematic approach to helping clients resume, adapt and thrive, taking learnings from our experience at the outbreak of the pandemic.
 We call it rise with Sodexo.
 Our rise with Sodexo program prioritizes safety, wellbeing and productivity.
-It provides a comprehensive range of essential and innovative services centred around five pillars: Prepare, Protect, Enable, Support and Optimize.
-Through this program, we can support our clients in restarting and taking their business to the next level, considering the new behaviours, protocols and services required to enable a sustainable recovery.
+It provides a comprehensive range of essential and innovative services centered around five pillars: Prepare, Protect, Enable, Support and Optimize.
+Through this program, we can support our clients in restarting and taking their business to the next level, considering the new behaviors, protocols and services required to enable a sustainable recovery.